 The efficient management of the California transmission system, including major interfaces leading into the state, plays a key role for market price outcomes.
 It is in this context that substantial benefits from greater information provision and market transparency could be realized.

-In some instances it may be advantageous to limit or delay publication of some information, in order to discourage certain types of ‘gaming’ behavior.
-However, beyond such limitations, FERC has a clear opportunity to support the transparent functioning of the California energy markets by requiring the California ISO to post the detailed information that is required to ensure its efficient operations.
+FERC has a clear opportunity to support the transparent functioning of the California energy markets by requiring the California ISO to post the detailed information that is required to ensure its efficient operations.

 Public market information